Off-Campus Programs

 Enrolling in a Green Certificate Program

-This program allows you to earn high school credit, while working as a registered apprentice in the trade of your choice.
+The Registered Apprenticeship Program (RAP) is made up of five-credit trade-focused courses for senior high school students 15 years of age or older.
+This program allows you to earn high school credit while working as a registered apprentice in the trade of your choice.
 Students must be working with a certified journeyperson.

+Career Internship 10 (125 hrs) must be completed prior to and at your intended RAP placement, before enrollment is approved.
 Completing Career Internship 10 allows both you and the employer assurance that the apprenticeship will be a good fit.
+You may register in Career Internship 10 with Vista Virtual School as soon as you acquire a placement.

 How Do I Get Started?